 I must confess to having a mixed attitude to ‘the way things are always done’.
 I am a big believer in trying new things.
 Why should we be constrained by what someone did in the past, often for completely idiosyncratic reasons?
-I find it quite bizarre that the UK and US use miles etc.. when they are truly weird measures of distance.
+I find it quite bizarre that the UK and US use miles etc..
+These are truly weird measures of distance.
 How many feet in a yard?
 How many yards in a mile?
 Why would you choose those numbers?
 That said, there is value of conventions In visualizations.

-That said conventions can be useful.
+Conventions can be useful.
 Take driving, I’m not aware that driving on one side of the road is inherently safer than the other.
 The key thing is that everyone in any area chooses to drive on the same side.
-Left or right hand side doesn’t matter compared to us all following whatever the local convention is.
+Left or right hand side doesn’t matter.
+What does matter is all of us following whatever the local convention is.

 Conventions have a fascinating role in visualizations.
-For example in a map we all are used to seeing North as up so we should generally show North as up.
-That said, inherently there isn’t a good reason for this given we are on a ball floating in space and there isn’t really an ‘up’ while staying on the ground.
+For example in a map we all are used to seeing North as up.
+As such, we should generally show North as up.
+That said, inherently there isn’t a good reason for this given we are on a ball floating in space.
+There isn’t really an ‘up’ while staying on the ground.

 At other times you might want to flout them if you think the conventions inappropriately favor some people over others etc… If you believe that putting some countries on top of the map favors those countries.
-You may deliberately reject ‘North = Up’ if you feel this comes at the expense of poorer, southern hemisphere countries) then maybe north shouldn’t be represented by up.
+You may deliberately reject ‘North = Up’ if you feel this comes at the expense of poorer, southern hemisphere countries.
+Maybe north shouldn’t be represented by up.

-The message is to put some thought into your visualizations — don’t just follow whatever Excel recommends.
-Another message is, much that I think you should use kilometers — but that could get you into trouble in the US and UK if everyone else is following a different convention.
+The message is to put some thought into your visualizations.
+Don’t just follow whatever Excel recommends.
+Another message is, much that I think you should use kilometers.
+Still that could get you into trouble in the US and UK if everyone else is following a different convention.

 Read: Scott Berinato (2016) Good Charts: The HBR Guide to Making Smarter, More Persuasive Data Visualizations, Harvard Business Review Press, Boston, Massachusetts